solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-01-PostgreSQL-Developer-Features/README.md

 ### Task 1: Allow parallelization of FULL and internal RIGHT OUTER hash joins

 In general, the more things you can do in parallel the faster you will get results.
 As is the case when performing `FULL` and internal `RIGHT OUTER` joins.
-Previous to PostgreSQL these would not have been executed in parallel and the costs were more to perform than the parallelization setup.
+Before PostgreSQL 16 these would not have been executed in parallel and the costs were more to perform than the parallelization setup.

 With this change, many queries you were performing using these joins will now run drastically faster.